Son Ho-young: 2014–present: g.o.d reunion and other activities

 Son renewed his contract with his current agency MMO Entertainment, a subsidiary label of CJ E&M, in May 2017.
 He was one of eight guest artistes featured in his bandmate Kim Tae-woo's sixth solo album T-WITH, which was released in June 2017.
 From November 2017 to February 2018, Son was double-cast as Chad/Elvis in the jukebox musical All Shook Up, the third time he has taken the role.
 In between his performances, he held a series of joint concerts with Kim Tae-woo, the first time they have ever held a concert together domestically, over three days in Seoul and Busan.
 In January 2018 it was announced that he would be joining the cast of the musical The Three Musketeers, which ran from March to May, for its tenth anniversary run.

 Son put his solo activities on hold for the latter half of 2018 due to g.o.d preparing for a series of projects celebrating the 20th anniversary of their debut.
 He was the producer for the concerts, which took place in Seoul, Busan and Daegu over six days.
 The anniversary album was released on January 10, 2019, and Son produced the ninth track, a remixed and recorded version of the song "You Don't Know" (모르죠) from their fourth album.

 On August 1, via Instagram, Son and Kim announced that they were collaborating as a project duo under the name HoooW, a portmanteau combining one character from each of their given names.
 As HoooW, they have appeared on Immortal Songs: Singing the Legend and You Hee-yeol's Sketchbook and performed as guests at Psy's summer concerts.
 On August 16, they released the digital single "Game Over".

 In April 2020, Son was announced as part of the cast for the new musical adaptation of the popular drama Another Miss Oh.
 He was triple-cast in the male lead role of Park Do-kyung, who was portrayed by Eric Mun in the drama.
 His performance received rave reviews from both the audience and critics.
 The musical was a box office success and also quickly became a trending topic on the internet, with a 9.5/10 rating on Naver's ticket booking portal and ranked by netizens as the number 1 musical they would bring their family to watch.
 Son was cast in the musical Chunhyang is Alive (춘향은 살아있다), a modern interpretation of the pansori Chunhyangga.
 It was commissioned to commemorate the 90th anniversary of Namwon's Chunhyang Festival.
 Due to COVID-19-related restrictions, it was performed without an audience and live streamed on YouTube on September 11.

-Since August 2020, Son and Ahn have co-hosted a talk show g.o.d's Lunch Attack which airs on Naver's streaming app Naver NOW. at noon on weekdays.
+From August 2019 until January 2023, Son and Ahn have co-hosted a radio-style talk show g.o.d's Lunch Attack which aired on Naver's streaming app Naver NOW. at noon on weekdays.

 On June 11, 2021, Son signed an exclusive contract with Beat Interactive.